What Happens When a Leasehold Expires? UK Guide 2026

 I’ve watched landlords go pale when this is spelled out properly.
 “So I just lose the flat?”
 Yes — that’s literally what the contract says.
 The leaseholder has a long lease, not ownership of the bricks.
 When the clock runs to zero, the freeholder gets the property back, with whatever’s been done to it since.

-The legal framework that governs this is the Leasehold Reform Act 1967 for houses, the Leasehold Reform, Housing and Urban Development Act 1993 for flats, and most recently the Leasehold and Freehold Reform Act 2024 — which I’ll come back to because it changes the maths on extensions even though the new rates aren’t switched on yet.
+The legal framework that governs this is the Leasehold Reform Act 1967 for houses, the Leasehold Reform, Housing and Urban Development Act 1993 for flats, and most recently the Leasehold and Commonhold Act — which I’ll come back to because it changes the maths on extensions even though the new rates aren’t switched on yet.

 The three scenarios in practice